Few answers to US-Russia riddle after Paris crisis talks – DW – 02/18/2025

 Few answers to US-Russia riddle after Paris crisis talksFebruary 18, 2025

-Still reeling from the blow of US President Donlad Trump moving to kickstart talks with Russia over Ukraine with little consultation or regard for allies' concerns, Macron — in his self-appointed role as Europe's convener in chief — seemed to be calling a team huddle to plot defense in every sense of the word.
+Leaders are still reeling from the blow of US President Donald Trump moving to kickstart talks with Russia over Ukraine with little consultation or regard for allies' concerns.
+Macron — in his self-appointed role as Europe's convener-in-chief — seemed to be calling a team huddle to plot defense in every sense of the word.

 But while Denmark's prime minister Mette Frederiksen insisted the talks were never supposed to yield concrete results, the fact is that Monday's meeting created more new questions than answers on what Europe will do next.